lyarinet/Samba-Manager/README.md

   - Group-based access control
   - Host allow/deny restrictions
 - **Service Control**: Start, stop, restart, and monitor Samba services
+- **Terminal Access**: Direct terminal access to the server through the web interface
+  - Secure terminal emulation using GoTTY
+  - Full terminal capabilities directly in your browser
+  - Available from dashboard and sidebar
 - **Log Viewing**: View Samba logs directly from the web interface
 - **Import/Export**: Backup and restore your Samba configuration
 - **Setup Wizard**: Easy initial configuration for new installations